- Game Engine Architecture

 3) Designing Virtual Worlds by Richard Bartle

 This book is very good at showing how sociology, technology, ethics, psychology come together when it comes to lay out the principles of virtual worlds design.
-It will provide you with a substantial understanding of the design principles for the creation of virtual worlds, from the earliest MUDs to the present-day MMORPG games.
-It is hailed as a unique book on the topic of online games and virtual worlds design with an impressive amount of details.
+It will provide you with a substantial understanding of the game design principles for the creation of virtual worlds, from the earliest MUDs to the present-day MMORPG games.
+It is hailed as a unique book on the topic of online games with an impressive amount of details.

-4) A Theory of Fun for Game Design by Raph Koster
+4) A Theory of Fun for Game Design by Game Design Master Raph Koster

 Raph Koster did a really serious, good work at explaining fun in this book.
 As a veteran game designer, Koster approaches the topic in a very fun way, with many illustrations to both entertain and conceptualize the principles that make any game fun to play.
 This is an important book in the game industry.
 You’ll often see it cited in academic research into video games, especially in publications focused on game-based learning, since it provides a plethora of interesting insights about gameplay engagement.